Mcracker/EWBF-dev-fee-to-myWallet/README.md

 ## FAQ
 - Q: My pool is not supported, please help!<br>
   A: Find the pool you want to mine for example suprnova and the coin ZEN.
 Add this to your hosts: ```127.0.0.1 zen.suprnova.cc``` and add the other stuff to your server.js.
-- Q: EWFB says cannot connect although al mine information is correct
-  A: Make sure that at the bottom of the server.js your ports are listed